johnhenry/antisocial-network/src/lib/message-format/primer.md

 ### Boundary

-- The message starts with a boundary string prefixed with two hyphens (--).
+The message starts with a cryptographically secure boundary string.
-- The same boundary string is used to separate each part.
-- The last boundary is followed by two additional hyphens to indicate the end of the message.
+The boundary is used to separate each part of the message.

 ### Parts